-Updating your existing SSL Certificate is a quick and simple process.
-Whether your SSL Certificate is expiring or you are simply needing to change to a new SSL Certificate, you can follow these instructions to get your SSL updated and installed quickly.
+Updating your existing SSL certificate for a linux server is a quick process.
+Whether your SSL certificate is expiring or you simply need to change to a new SSL certificate, follow these instructions to get your SSL updated and installed quickly.

 Attention MyRack users: To update the SSL certificates for your environment, follow the instructions in the Reissuing your Rackspace SSL Certificates article posted in the Rackspace Support forum.

-In order to update or renew your SSL Certificate, you will need your CSR.
-If you don’t have your CSR saved, please contact support to have a new one generated.
-You can contact our Fanatical Support through a ticket, live chat or via phone and we can assist you with obtaining this information.
+In order to update or renew your SSL certificate, you need your CSR.
+If you don’t have your CSR saved, contact support to have a new one generated.
+You can contact our Fanatical Support® through a ticket, live chat, or a phone call, and we can help you.

 Renewing Your Certificate

-Next, you will need to update/renew your SSL Certificate.
-SSL Certificates are available from a number of third party sources.
+Next, you need to update or renew your SSL certificate.
+SSL certificates are available from a number of third party sources.
 Some recommended sellers are:

-Follow your vendor’s SSL Certificate renewal process; in particular you may require the following details:
+Follow your vendor’s SSL certificate renewal process.
+You might need the following details:

-- SSL type: OpenSSL (some vendors label this modSSL)
+- SSL type: For example, OpenSSL (some vendors label this modSSL).